MicroFocus/Create-Branch-External-Action/README.md

   You will need to create
   a [Personal Access Token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html).
 We recommend creating a new "bot" user which has access to all the repositories in which you want to create branches and getting the Personal Access Token for that user instead of creating it for a real user.
-The minimum Permission the token needs to have is `Read` for Projects and `Write` for Repositories
+The minimum Permissions the token needs to have is `Read` for Projects and `Write` for Repositories

 * `BITBUCKET_SERVER_REPOSITORIES`: